batden/equivoke/README.md

 # equivoke

-A set of bash scripts to build/install/update the Enlightenment environment on your system.
+This set of bash scripts will build, install, and update the Enlightenment environment on your system.

-Or, conversely, you can uninstall this environment whenever you'd like.
+You can also uninstall this environment at any time.

 Please read the comments of equivoke.sh for hints and additional information.